Irving Martin: Background

 In the 1970s he worked as a record producer, writer and film music supervisor.
 Main companies were ITC, Columbia, "20th Fox and Warners.
 Several international Gold and Platinum and (RIAA Cert) First producer to successfully make exclusive albums for TV Promotion all made in association with Arcade Records.
 Composed music for Return of the Saint.

 In the 1980s he headed Scores Ltd,. the #1 Company in Europe for trailers, promos, programming, interstitial segment conceptualization/production and film music production.
 He launched Sky TV in Europe.
 He conceived and produced the A Year To Remember' series - selling over 3m copies.
 He won several awards for soundtracks, record production, and logo designs.

-1990–1995: Working Title Films, Head of Special Projects, a multi-faceted role interfacing WT with all areas in the Polygram Group, promo production and directing related shoots.
+1990–1995: Working Title Films, Head of Special Projects.

 1996–2005: In partnership with The Sanctuary Group - CEO Key Film and Film and TV - the leading infomercial producer in Europe.

 He earned top international awards in direct response TV as a Producer and Director.
 He was credited with creating over $3.25b in sales.